otraore/space-shooter/README.md

-# go-dodger
+# space-shooter
-A dodger game made with golang and engo
+A space shooter game made with golang and engo